-Line Drawn Standards
+Line Drawn Initiative

-History of Line Drawn Initiative
+History of Line Drawn

 In 2018 & 2019, StageSource held a series of Summits, facilitated by Meg Stone of IMPACT Boston, to learn from the community what their needs and concerns were and discuss how we need to move forward.
 Theatre-makers and patrons from around New England joined the Line Drawn Working Group to tackle issues brought up by the community during these Line Drawn Summits and worked to develop a set of Community Standards for New England artists and organizations to adopt and follow that deal with harassment.